optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 - Facilitated matching of opening and closing braces and, accordingly, defining the boundaries of the code block surrounded by them.
 Searching for a paired brace requires only vertical movement of the gaze, there is no text on its path from one brace to another, and the search proceeds in a known direction up to the first character.
    Indeed, whenever we see a closing parenthesis in the text on a separate line, we know that the matching opening parenthesis is _higher_, which means that the main and natural direction of searching for it will be upward search.
    When using _1TBS_, searching is generally more effortful due to the fact that it is carried out in a wide sector, with the view passing through the text that needs to be analyzed, and which often contains nested pairs of curly braces that visually compete with the target.
-- The parenthesis is located at the beginning of the line, exactly where we expect to see the beginning of anything, and naturally denotes the beginning of a block of code.
+- The parenthesis is located at the beginning of the line, exactly where we expect to see the beginning of anything, and naturally denotes the beginning of the block of code.
 In the _1TBS_ style, because of its position at the end of a line, the open parenthesis often ceases to act as an explicit visual marker for the beginning of a block.
 Moreover, in some cases (for example, repeated `} else if` constructions), the closing brace of the previous block appears at the beginning of the line containing the construct preceding the new block, and thus visually connects to the beginning of this block.
 Thus, its formal and visual meanings cease to correspond to each other.
 - Placing parentheses on separate lines naturally adds vertical spaces between the syntactic construction before the opening bracket and the framed code block, which, in most cases, better reflects the structure of the entire construction.
 - The horizontal position of the opening brace in the style of _Allman_ uniquely determines the nesting level to which it belongs. _1TBS_ does not contain this information, since the location of the open brace is mainly determined only by the length of the line before it.

-The disadvantages of _1TBS_ lead to the fact that the opening curly brace ceases to fully participate in the formation of the visual presentation of the code, the style provokes the programmer not to separate the code blocks inside the brackets and their surrounding elements with empty lines, and as a result, the program text often looks like one poorly structured massive chunk:
+The disadvantages of _1TBS_ lead to the fact that the opening curly brace ceases to fully participate in the formation of the visual presentation of the code, the style provokes the programmer not to separate the code blocks inside the braces and their surrounding elements with empty lines, and as a result, the program text often looks like one poorly structured massive chunk:

 <img src="picture36.png" style="width:720px;" />

 <!-- <img src="https://habrastorage.org/webt/y1/kr/zq/y1krzqjyfs1tpw0wshh7kznwioy.png" style="zoom:50%;" /> -->

 The code in the example above demonstrates the main problems of the _1TBS_ style mentioned, namely: the absence of a clearly expressed visual structure, the inversion of the role of the closing braces, the loss of the visual significance of the opening braces, which, at a cursory glance at the code, are only approximately guessed using peripheral vision and their exact location requires additional horizontal eye movements.
-And this is an example of relatively simple code, since in it the conditions of the `if` expression occupy only one line, and the open braces are on the same line as the` if`, and the code blocks inside the braces have a fairly simple linear structure and do not contain nested blocks.
+And this is an example of relatively simple code, since in it the conditions of the `if` expression occupy only one line, and the open braces are on the same line as the ` if` expression, and the code blocks inside the braces have a fairly simple linear structure and do not contain nested blocks.

 Reformatting this code using the _Allman_ style allows for a more acceptable result: